handokosugiarto/Hero_Electronics_Product_Performance_and_Optimization_Analysis/README.md

 ## Data Structure Overview

-The dataset is organized as a star schema, with one fact table and multiple dimension tables.
+The dataset is organized as a star schema model, with one fact table and multiple dimension tables.
 Compared with a single flat table, it reduces redundancy while remaining optimized for analysis.
 The dataset consists of four tables: three dimensions that are products, stores, customers, and one fact table that is sales, with a total row count of 62,885 records.

 <img src= "https://github.com/handokosugiarto/Private/blob/4c636d5692f644f04073e938f4f334e42e3f3588/Global%20Retailers/Data%20Structure.png" width="95%">